MahdiSafsafi/DDetours/README.md

-The **Delphi Detours Library** is a library allowing you to hook delphi and windows API functions .It provides an easy way to insert and remove hook.
+The **Delphi Detours Library** is a library allowing you to hook Delphi and Windows API functions.
+It provides an easy way to insert and remove hook.

 ## What's new in Version 2: ##
 Please check [Version2](https://github.com/MahdiSafsafi/delphi-detours-library/blob/wiki/Version2.md) wiki page